SprihaDeshpande/QA_Assessment/README.md

  - `ruby -v`
  - `bundle -v`

  Next, we need to install cucumber and prepare the file structure.
-Enter the following commands on terminal to ensure the same in the file where we have downloaded the Shipt UI files => [Download Shipt UI Automation Files](https://github.com/SprihaDeshpande/Shipt_QA_Assessment/tree/master/Shipt_UIAutomation)
+Enter the following commands on terminal to ensure the same in the file where we have downloaded the Shipt UI files => [Link for Shipt UI Automation Files](https://github.com/SprihaDeshpande/QA_Assessment/tree/master/Question5_UIAutomation)
  - `bundle install`
  - `cucumber --init`